shiftyrose/shifty/README.md

 `Idea by The Other Roles`<br>

 #### Role Description
-The Puppeteer can control a player and force them to kill the next non-impostor they come near.<br>
-Use the Kill button next to a player to gain control over them.<br>
-If the killed player has an ability that activates upon death, the effect will land on the controlled player instead of the Puppeteer.<br>
+The Puppeteer can control a player and force them to kill the next non-impostor they come near.
+Use the Kill button next to a player to gain control over them.
+If the killed player has an ability that activates upon death, the effect will land on the controlled player instead of the Puppeteer.
 It is not possible for puppeteer to perform a normal kill.<br>

 ### Game Options
 |   Name    |                Description                 |    Type    |  Default   |